Tostig Godwinson: Aftermath

 After his death at Stamford Bridge, Tostig's body was buried at York Minster.
-Tostig's two sons returned with their foster kin to Norway, while his wife Judith married Duke Welf of Bavaria.
+Tostig's two sons fled to Norway, while his wife Judith married Duke Welf of Bavaria.
 The victorious Harold, at the head of troops still exhausted by their previous fight with Tostig and Hardrada, would go to confront and suffer defeat at the hands of the Normans at the Battle of Hastings nineteen days later.

 Tostig had two sons, probably born to an Anglo-Danish woman before his marriage to Judith; their names indicate an Anglo-Danish ancestry.
 They were fostered at the Norwegian court, probably before his marriage in 1051: